-Just a heads up, don't expect to have usual restaurant experience here, because it is very, very unique.
-First, the blind is half way shut, and the sign that says "Yoshida Curry" is super small, so it might be hard to find and you might feel that it is closed.
+Just a heads up, don't expect to have a usual restaurant experience here, because it is very, very unique.
+First, the blind is halfway shut, and the sign that says "Yoshida Curry" is super small, so it might be hard to find and you might feel that it is closed.
 As you walk up the stairs, there are several posters and one of them says "Do you think we're open?".
 Don't get scared just yet, because there's more.
 There are several rules written on their menu that are common sense but phrased in a very humorous way, such as "If you don't like our curry, go somewhere else.
-We don't want you to eat either", "You can bring food, but bring garbage back with you", "We won't accept any additional order after your final order ( because too lazy)."
+We don't want you to eat either", "You can bring food, but bring your garbage back with you", "We won't accept any additional order after your final order (because we're too lazy)."

-Since it is a popular curry restaurant, you may have to wait in queue, but it is definitely worth the wait.
+Since it is a popular curry restaurant, you may have to wait in line, but it is definitely worth the wait.
 Average price is around ¥1,000~1,999.

 Mamezou (吉祥寺カレー まめ蔵)

 Mamezou, located in Kichijoji, is a curry restaurant that has been loved for almost 40 years, and it is popular for their beef curry that is rich in umami.
 There is usually a line, so make sure to go there early to save your seat.
 If you are in Kichijoji, this is the place for you!
 Located a 6-minute walk from Kichijoji station.
 People usually spend ¥1,000~1,999.

 At a 6-minute away by walk from Nippori station, this place offers healthy and nutritious curries that have as ingredients some traditional Chinese medicine.
 Not just perfect for a cold during the winter days, but also, their curries are said to be good to prevent summer heat strokes!
 At the end of the day, your body will appreciate you for eating their curry.